 The incentive for vault nodes comes at a network cost in the form of emission.
 Given this emission is created programmatically and not in accordance with how much liquidity is actually in the system, we must define the amount of rewards given to vault nodes.
-Recent analysis of staking on the Loki network has shown the velocity of money has dramatically reduced with the introduction of staking, meaning any new Loki created and rewarded to vault nodes should only slightly impact the short term purchasing power of Loki.
-However emission does have a long term effect on the overall value of the currency.
-To counteract this emission, Loki is used and burned in each swap, and if burned in sufficiently large numbers, will be able to offset the newly created coins awarded to the vault node operators.
+Recent analysis of staking on the Loki network has shown the velocity of money has dramatically reduced with the introduction of staking, and it seems clear that this effect will be observed in other Proof-of-stake or similar collateral based security systems, including Chainflip.
+This means that FLIP created and rewarded to vault nodes should only slightly impact the purchasing power of FLIP, although emission does have a long term effect on the overall value of the token.
+To counteract this emission, FLIP is used and burned in each swap, and if burned in sufficiently large numbers, will be able to offset the newly created tokens awarded to the vault node operators.

 Vault nodes must be collateralised sufficiently to prevent ransom attacks and outward theft by a supermajority.
 Intuitively, one might expect that to adequately protect $1m of liquidity, vault nodes would need significantly more than $1m of collateral to protect that liquidity from being stolen by a malicious attacker with enough vault nodes to form a supermajority.
 But in fact, using additional security countermeasures, collateralisation can be equal to or less than the total liquidity in the vaults.